 Cooking meat from frozen is no problem with the Instant Pot.
 Just note that you’ll need to add additional cook time according to meat thickness.
 For instance, for a recipe that calls for fresh ground beef, you’ll need to double the cooking time if it’s a frozen solid block of meat.
 Same for frozen chicken breasts.

 12.)
-Cook eggs and potatoes at the same time for quick potato salad!
+Cook eggs and potatoes at the same time for a quick potato salad!

-It’s so convenient as there’s no need to boil these two foods separately to prepare delicious homemade potato salad.
+This is one of the most convenient Instant Pot hacks!
+There’s no need to boil these two foods separately to prepare delicious homemade potato salad.
 I love to bring this recipe as a side dish to cookouts, and always use my Instant Pot to prepare now!

 13.)
 Turn slow cooker meals into Instant Pot meals.

 Even though the Instant Pot looks similar to a slow cooker, they cook in completely opposite ways.
 As a general rule: If the meat dish cooks in eight hours on low or four hours on high in the slow cooker, it will cook in 25-30 minutes in the Instant Pot.
 Also, make sure to add at least a 1/2 cup of liquid to your Instant Pot.

 14.)
 Make DELICIOUS popcorn in your Instant Pot!

 Use the Sauté function and a glass lid for this easy and fun popcorn Instant Pot hack!
 Check out this recipe for the exact directions.
 My family LOVED it.
 YUM!